The World Famous Theming And Decompiling Tool, Tickle My Android, is now even better than ever before!!

 This is where your recovery comes in.
 Select the Create Flashable Zip File option to create a flashable zip.
 There are two types available:

 The 'Advanced Zip' and 'Advanced Zip [Android 4.1+]' use the Universal Flashing Tool by JRsoft and Intronauta.
 This is an absolutely incredible tool and full credit goes to them.
+These zips can do a lot of cool things but the bit that I like most is that they create a flashable backup of every file you've changed.
+Don't like what you've changed?
+Just flash the backup!

 However, the advanced zips don't work with all versions and ports of every recovery program.
 If you find yourself faced with an error message saying that "we need at least one sdcard mounted", the advanced zips aren't compatible with your recovery.
 That's where the 'Standard Zip' comes in.
 This doesn't generate a backup, it's just an ordinary flashable zip file.